Best Trading Demo Competitions In December 2025

 Prizes & Structure

-Naturally, traders will be drawn towards the biggest trading demo competition prizes when browsing brokers.
+Naturally, traders will be drawn towards the biggest trading demo competition prizes.
 The largest tournaments can offer prize funds worth thousands of dollars, which is an appealing prospect for entrants.

 As well as the size of a prize fund, it is also worth checking out the reward structure of each competition.
 More leaderboard places being paid means a higher chance of winning but also a smaller share of the fund for each winner.
 You should choose carefully between these factors, depending on your priorities.